Samson and Delilah (1949 film): Plot

 As the Saran and the Philistine lords ponder how to defeat Samson, Delilah comes up with the idea of seducing him to learn the secret of his superhuman strength and deliver him for punishment in exchange for a large payment of silver.
 After encountering Samson in the valley of Sorek, Delilah spends days forming a romance with him until she eventually learns that his hair is the source of his strength.
 She asks him to run away with her but is foiled by the arrival of Saul and Miriam, Samson's friends, who tell him that his parents have been captured and tortured by the Philistines.
 Samson prepares to leave with them, but Delilah subdues him with spiked wine and cuts off his hair.
 When the weakened Samson awakes, he is captured by Ahtur and the Philistines, who blind him and put him to slave work.

 Delilah relishes Samson's downfall at first but becomes remorseful upon finding out that he was blinded.
 After being tormented by her guilt for weeks, she decides to make amends by visiting Samson in prison, where they learn that his strength has returned.
 After the two of them reconcile, Delilah offers to spirit Samson away, but he learns that he will be brought to the temple of Dagon the next day as part of his public humiliation and torture.
 He decides to stay and warns Delilah not to come to the temple.

 Despite Samson's warning, Delilah attends the feast at the temple, where Samson is brought out in front of a massive Philistine crowd.
 Miriam arrives with Saul and begs the Saran and Delilah in vain for Samson's freedom.
 Under the pretense of humiliating him, Delilah guides Samson to the temple's two main pillars at his behest.
 Once he stands between them, he tells Delilah to flee, but she remains, unseen by him, as he prays for strength and pushes the pillars apart.
-The pillars give way and the temple collapses, burying Samson, Delilah, and hundreds of Philistines under the rubble.
+The pillars give way and the temple collapses, burying Samson, Delilah, the Saran, and hundreds of Philistines under the rubble.
 Saul and Miriam mourn Samson's death, remarking that "men will tell his story for a thousand years."